 Another pre-taped sketch in which Rudd said they filmed earlier on Saturday, featured Pete Davidson in the year 2054, still doing performances.
 Davidson spoofs Eminem's hit song "My Name Is" – while cast member Chloe Fineman asks what exactly type of audience is this for.

-"Weekend Update" brings back Tina Fey alongside Michael Che (Kenan Thompson and Che are the only regular cast members in the studio).
+"Weekend Update" brings back Tina Fey alongside Michael Che.
 The two perform in front of an audience of only Rudd, Hanks, and Thompson.

 "The FDA said it will permanently allow people to get abortion pills through the mail, which means the pills should arrive just in time for your child's first birthday," Fey joked.

-"The Christmas Socks" skit shows a fun music video about a boy and a strange man at a department store, with Rudd, the cast, and Charli XCX.
-Cast member Kyle Mooney plays a 6-year-old, buying a pair of socks.
+"The Christmas Socks" skit is about a boy and a strange man at a department store, with Rudd, the cast, and Charli XCX.
+Kyle Mooney plays a 6-year-old, buying a pair of socks.
 They tell a story about meeting in line and proceed to connect about their birds, holding up everyone in the check-out.

 "SNL" returns in the new year.